IDIL: Training through and for research

 M.S:

 IDIL promotes learning through and for research.
-From the Master 1 level onwards, students will be offered six months of gratifying immersion in a laboratory.
-The second feature is the master's program's openness to interdisciplinarity and the unprecedented role given to mentoring.
+Starting in the first year of the master's program, students are offered a six-month paid immersion in a laboratory.
+The second feature is the master's program's broad openness to interdisciplinarity and the unique role given to mentoring.

 A.F-C: Internship gratification being guaranteed, I hope it will allow students in financial difficulty to be less hesitant to register for a master program.